KSP-RO/RealFuels/Readme_RF.txt

 3. Download and install an engine pack.
 This probably means grabbing Realism Overhaul, which is HIGHLY recommended for use with RF.

 USAGE:
-You can access all RF-related GUIs ingame by going to the Action Group editor in the VAB/SPH and clicking on a tank, engine, or RCS module.
+You can access all RF-related GUIs ingame by going to the Action Group Editor mode in the VAB/SPH (i.e. where you assign things to action groups) and clicking on a tank, engine, or RCS module.
 If supported, the GUI will appear.

 For tanks:
 At the top will appear the total tank mass (wet), the tank dry mass, the available, used, and total volume (in liters).
 Below appears the set of resources that may be added to the tank, and the current amounts and max amounts (if any).